microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 </div>

-Figures below and Table 3 further shows the detailed performance profiles.Figure 1 visualizes latency reduction in different sequence lengths in A100 GPU for Bert-base model.
+Figures below further shows the detailed performance profiles.
+Figure 1 visualizes latency reduction in different sequence lengths in A100 GPU for Bert-base model.
 The baseline (blue) is from Huggingface transformers without any kernel injection, the orange is from Deepspeed with CUDA kernels and the gray is from Deepspeed with Triton kernels.
 Figure 2 show again the normalized latency in A100 but for Bert-large model.
-From the figures and Table 3, it can be seend that the longer sequence length, the more latency reduction can be obtained with Triton kernels.

 <div align="center">